govindKAG/vim-notes/vim notes.md

 - surround.vim can be used in visual mode.
 S followed by surround char will surround a visual selection.

+- when in insert mode use shift + enter to enter a line above the current line and stay exactly where you are.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.